KarlWinkler/Playoff_bracket_builder/README.md

 ## Using the Program

-Entering the program you will be prompted for an input
+When starting the program you will be prompted for an input.

-regulairly printing the current bracket is a good idea to keep track of the changes you are making

-slots start from top left and go top to bottom, then by round

-entering a team name that is not the same as a following command will insert it into the current index and increment to the next slot automatically
+entering a team name that is not the same as a following command will insert it into the current index and increment to the next slot automatically.
+Slots start from top left and go top to bottom, then by round

+Input Options

 h -> displays this menu